 - Ineffective assistance of translator,

-- The plea was not made knowingly, voluntarily, and intelligently,
+- You did not make the plea knowingly, voluntarily, and intelligently,

-- The alien was not informed that probation may be unavailable21
+- No one informed you that probation may be unavailable21

-Aliens who were found guilty at trial may be able to get the verdict vacated and have a brand new trial.
-This would then give the immigrant’s defense attorney the opportunity to try to plea bargain the charge down to a dismissal or a non-deportable offense.
+Following a guilty verdict at trial, you may be able to get your verdict vacated and have a brand new trial.
+This would then give your defense attorney the opportunity to try to plea bargain the charge down to a dismissal or a non-deportable offense.

 Possible grounds for a motion for a new trial include: